 - Subject lines: the previous subject lines included phrases that sounded like spam such as “30% off!” and “Get your discount code now!”.
-Instead of phrases that trigger a person’s defense to being sold something they don’t want or need, I used subject lines like “Get a new pair of shades for summer…” and “You’re a valued customer.
+Instead of phrases that trigger a person’s defense to being sold something they don’t want or need, I used subject lines like “We miss you.
+We want you to have this… “We are grateful for you!
 Here’s a gift…”

 - Text-based email: the previous emails included large HTML graphics that were difficult to read and understand how to take action.
 Instead, I wrote the email in plain-text.
 The purpose of this is to give the impression that the email was sent personally from my client to their customer.
 Plain-text emails seem less threatening.